 All states allow drivers to submit a second breath test if they fail the first one.
 However, if they provide a second failed sample, they may experience a lockout.
 This means they will be unable to start the car after a certain amount of time passes.
-In order to reset the device, they will need to contact Intoxalock in the event that they are locked out.
+To reset the device, they will need to contact Intoxalock in the event that they are locked out.

 What Happens if a Driver Fails a Random Retest?

-To ensure driver’s sobriety, random requests are made throughout every trip.
+To ensure the driver’s sobriety, random requests are made throughout every trip.
 They occur at random intervals and allow time for drivers to pull over for safety if needed.
-Drivers can get locked out if they miss a random retest while driving.
+Drivers can get locked out if they miss a random retest while the vehicle is running.
 It’s important to note that the ignition interlock device will NOT stop the vehicle if a driver fails a retest and the interlock device provides you enough time to pull over to the side of the road to retest.